South Crofty Mine Underground 13: This page is continuing the images of drive development.

-A few lines from Nick Le Boutillier about blasting in South Crofty.
+Nick Le Boutillier kindly wrote a few lines about blasting in South Crofty.

 The main explosive in use was anfo, which is ammonium nitrate mixed with diesel oil.
 This was pink and had the consistency and form of small polystyrene balls.
 It was blown by compressed air into the drill holes, the detonators were placed in the Powergel and the wires run out of the holes.
 Also these were sometimes tamped by a bit of clay to close the hole.

 Trammers would sometimes use Coretex, which was a nitrate-based explosive that looked like white electrical cable.
 This could be wrapped around troublesome rocks and was very effective.
 However it was not popular, because chemicals from the explosive were readily absorbed by the skin and could easily lead to very severe blinding headaches and nausea.

 On another day, the next two images are again of Adrian Mugford in another part of the mine.
 Once again drilling for the next blast.
 Present day Health and Safety laws restrict the use of these rock drills because of the extreme vibration the operative felt.

 The rest of the images on this page were taken on the NPZ (North Pool Zones) crosscut on 400 Fathom Level South Crofty Mine.
 This was on another day with Nick Le Boutillier.
 This set clearly shows the ANFO explosive being blown into the drilled holes by compressed air.
 It was rare to hang around and have the chance to take pictures.
 I certainly made the most of the opportunity.

 Neil Hodges whom I met several times underground has written a piece about using explosives at South Crofty.